above - Wallace and Shirley Berman with Allen

 design place in an old refurbished warehouse, under the guidance of Bea

-Haston, who used to cycle to my house with proof pages and the very shy
+Haston, a young Scottish girl, who used to cycle to my house with proof pages and the very shy

 Rizvana Vadaria.
 I don't know how they put up with me as they got me